On My Mind (Alex Warren and Rosé song): Composition and lyrics

 "On My Mind" was written by Warren, Rosé, Alexander Izquierdo, John Ryan, and Joshua Coleman, with the latter two also provided with producer credits.
 It has been described to be a somber folk-pop and folk rock ballad characterized by its use of rhythmic acoustic guitar, horns, and kick drums.
 Lyrically, the song expresses the nostalgia of a relationship and the yearning for a loved one after a breakup.

 Critical reception

+The song received a mixed reception from music critics.
 Rolling Stones Maura Johnston noted the song as an example of Warren's over-reliance on self-serious "hoary post-grunge and stomp-and-holler folk-pop", describing that the song's choruses "don’t arrive as much as they explode".